LeanneNortje/Multilingual_speech-image_ME_dataset/README.md

 Before you get started download the following speech and image datasets at the links provided.
 Make sure to extract the datasets to have the correct structure or change the code accordingly.
+Where explicit instructions aren't given, it means the downloaded file is already in the correct structure and the dataset folder can just be extracted from the downloaded file.

+DISCLAIMER: In some instances, the datasets are updated and some speakers' samples may be ommited for privacy reasons.
+This means the amount of samples and availability of some classes may vary.

 # Image datasets:
 * ## Caltech-101